NanoAdblocker/NanoCore/notes/privacy-policy.md

 be kept private.

-By default, Nano Adblocker will try to block tracking scripts that would not result in breakage of the website, but there may be both false negatives and false positives.
+By default, Nano Adblocker will try to block tracking scripts that would not result in breakage of the website, but there may be both false positives and false negatives.
 Nano Adblocker cannot protect yourself from tracking done by Edge nor by Windows.

 Nano Defender may connect to third-party servers when it is required for fixing